Becoming You With Julie

 Oil-Free Vegan Thousand Island Dressing

 This mayo and oil-free vegan Thousand Island dressing recipe is rich, creamy, and tangy, made with simple plant-based ingredients.
-It’s perfect for a vegan salad, burgers, and vegan reuben sandwiches.
+Perfect for salads, burgers, or vegan reuben sandwiches.

 Oil-Free Vegan Thousand Island Dressing